MengxiZheng/MengxiZheng.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        Mengxi Zheng
+        The ZHENG
         Research Group
       image:
         filename: welcome.jpg
       text: |
         <br>

-        Established in 2025, the Mengxi Zheng Lab at Illinois Tech focuses on programmable DNA/RNA technologies for biosensing and diagnostics.
+        Established in 2025, the Zheng Lab at Illinois Tech focuses on programmable DNA/RNA technologies for biosensing and diagnostics.

   - block: collection
     content: